yrutschle/sslh/doc/INSTALL.md

 connections, and another few thousand ssl connections), `sslh-select` will be better.

-* `sslh-ev` works very much like `sslh-select`, but uses `libev` as a backend. `libev` provides more portability and alternative ways to support very large numbers of connections.
+If you have a very large site (tens of thousands of connections), you'll need a vapourware version that would use libevent or something like that.

 Installation
 ------------